lynt-smitka/lynt-antispam/README.md

 # lynt-antispam
 Simple WP antispam

-It uses 2 methods:
+It uses 3 methods:

 a) honeypot field "nick", it is hidden by CSS - only bots will fill it

+b) block comments with BB code [url=...]

-b) HTTPBL (DNSBL) from http://www.projecthoneypot.org - you need API key
+c) HTTPBL (DNSBL) from http://www.projecthoneypot.org - you need API key